 Managing Depression Among Residents

-This datapoint is a measure of the percentage of long-term stay residents who are demonstrating depressive symptoms.
+This metric is a measure of the percentage of long-term care patients who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage